Last Updated 5 days ago

 Virupaksha Temple, Hampi, Karnataka

 The Virupaksha Temple is a historic Hindu temple dedicated to Lord Shiva, known locally as Virupaksha, located in the town of Hampi in the Bellary district of Karnataka, India.
+In the race for the top 100+ most ancient temples in India, The Virupaksha Temple, Hampi, Karnataka stands at the 9th position.
 Here are some details about this ancient temple

 The Virupaksha Temple is not only a place of worship but also a symbol of Hampi’s rich heritage and cultural legacy.
 It stands as a testimony to the architectural and artistic achievements of the Vijayanagara Empire and continues to inspire awe and reverence among visitors to Hampi.